-The choice between metal-ceramic dental bridge and dental bridge in zirconia is made above all in consideration of the needs and characteristics of the patient.
+The decision between ceramics on metal and zirconia is primarily made by considering the needs and characteristics of the patient.

-- if natural teeth that should act as pillars have fillings or are damaged;
+- natural teeth that should act as dental bridge carriers have fillings or are damaged;

-- if the pillars have enough stability to support occlusal forces;
+- the carriers have enough stability to withstand occlusal forces;

-- if there is not enough bone for a dental implant and the patient does not want to submit to bone regeneration interventions;
+- there is not enough bone in the jaw to insert a dental implant and the patient does not want to proceed with the bone regeneration procedures;

-- if the patient does not want to use dental implants or wants to avoid surgery;
+- the patient does not want implant surgery;

-- if the patient’s general health conditions reduce the chance of successful osseointegration of dental implants;
+- the general health conditions of the patient reduce the chance of successful osseointegration of dental implants.

 To ensure the durability of dentures, maintenance after surgery is very important.
 Once applied and permanently fixed, the dental bridge must be treated with appropriate oral hygiene.
 The patient must practice proper brushing every day: